richtastic/ff/src/3DR/wiki/app.md

 - 360 object scene ~ 10 images

-06/20 - update track_full logic: pairs + nonlinear estimate + solve all views at once
+??/?? - update track_full logic: pairs + nonlinear estimate + solve all views at once
-06/23 - use track points as seeds / not from-scratch pairs?
+??/?? - use track points as seeds / not from-scratch pairs?

-? - test 'full' set of 25 images
+? - test set of ~ 25 images
 		- automate URL refresh for sections of code
 ? - test set of ~ 50 images x (this will require 2-10 x speed ups)
 ? - MVP